WangHelin1997/LibriLightMix-WHAMR/README.md

 Change the following arguments in the script:
 * **wham_path**:  Folder where the unzipped wham_noise was downloaded (training set).
 * **librilight_path**: Folder where the unzipped Libri-Light data was downloaded.
 * **debug**: Whether to process a dummy dataset.
-In the default configuration the script will create over 500 files.
+In the default configuration the script will create around 500 files.

 ### Creating reverberation meta files